jy03189211/gameshop/README.md

 		damage in the base layout file
 	- (SASS compiled to CSS every time the files are saved by a handy editor plugin)
+- About the folder structure
+	- The project directory structure seems to include nested apps as the "message_service" and "storeutils" folders are inside the "gameshop" folder, but the purpose of the message service and store utilities is such that they are only meant to be used inside the "gameshop" app, and would not work outside.
+Thus, we have included them in such a nested way since they are essentially helpers that are merely separated to improve modularity and separation of concerns.
 - **Points given to self: 100/100**

 #### Non-functional requirements